 To this end, we must ask for parents’ cooperation during a real emergency:

-- Staff and students also rehearse what to do in the unlikely event of a dangerous intruder either on the school grounds (“Code Yellow”) or within the school (“Code Red”).
-During a "Code Red", we lock down the school: A “Code Red” is announced over the school PA system in the unlikely event that there is a dangerous intruder in the school.
+- Staff and students also rehearse what to do in the unlikely event of a dangerous intruder either on the school grounds (“Hold and Secure”) or within the school (“Lock down”).
+During a "Lock down", we lock down the school: A “Lock Down” is announced over the school PA system in the unlikely event that there is a dangerous intruder in the school.
 All students gather in their classroom (or closest room), lock the doors, turn out the lights and remain quietly with their teacher until they are directed that it is safe to come out.

-- In the unlikely event of a Code Red lockdown, we will be turning off and collecting cell phones from students, as using them at such a time poses potential additional risks.
+- In the unlikely event of a lock down, we will be turning off and collecting cell phones from students, as using them at such a time poses potential additional risks.
 We do not want phones to sound at times when quiet is essential.
 Additionally, texting, tweeting, etc risks sending out inaccurate information that could hamper police efforts to resolve the incident.
 Parents are asked not to attempt to contact the school or their children directly.

 Personal Items at School